NickStuckey/apartrue/capston_data/component_hierarchy.md

 # Component hierarchy

+NavBar
+  - NavBar search?

+SearchPage
+  - map
+  - searchFrom
+AddPropertyPage
+  - map
+  - addPropertyForm

+welcomePage
+  - searchFrom

+profile page
+  - addPropertyForm
+  - reviews (filtered by user reviews)
+  - map of my favorites (bonus)

+propertyShow
+  - map
+  - leaveReviewForm
+  - reviews (filtered by property)

+LoginFrom √

 + App (landing page)
+  + NAV BAR
+    - link to profile or login
-  - nav bar
+    - logo
+    - search fields ()
   - search form
-  - link to browse by neighborhood
-  - link to add add new property page (or redirect to login)
+  - local real estate news feed (bonus)
   + LOGIN
     - guest login button (form to generate session)
     - create account (form to save user credentials and generate session)
-    - ominauth buttons
+    - ominauth buttons (bonus)
-  + BROWSE/NEIGHBORHOOD
+  + BROWSE/NEIGHBORHOOD (search results)
     - list of local apartments (links that redirect to single address show page)
     - filter by available button (filters shown listings to ones with property 'available')
     - google map view
       - pins should highlight on associated review hover, and clicking them will redirect to listing show page.
   + SINGLE PROPERTY PAGE
-    - basic info
     - reviews (click to link to user profile)
     - claim as owner button (joins user email to property for feedback)
     - write a review button (link to review page)
-      + SUBMIT NEW REVIEW
+    + REVIEW FORM
-        - property stats (if property exists in database)
+      - property stats (if property exists in database
-        - review form
       - star rating (implemented with click handlers)
       - review body (text)
       - submit buttons
       - save post to site (submit)
       - send feedback to property owner (will send email to associated address)
-#       - add photos form (upload or drag and drop)
+      - upload photos
   + NEW PROPERTY PAGE
     - a form to create a new property and save it to the database
   + USER PROFILE